joe-parker-naber/brighthr-tech-task/readme.md

 1. Register a user manually.
 2. Save the credentials into a `.env` file at the root.

+the details required are the users login id (email) the password used to setup the account and the first name of the user

 There is a `.env.example` file in the root that provides the required keys.
 For ease:

 - Copy this file.